Meet the Team

 Farallon Program Biologist

 Hired on in the fall of 2010 as the lead winter biologist for Point Blue’s Farallon Program most of my time is consumed by life on the island.
 Point Blue’s long term Farallon research seeks to examine the responses of top marine predators, like pinnipeds, to environmental variation and climate change.
-My main job responsibilities involve leading research collection on Northern elephant seal population dynamics (survival and reproductive success data) in order to gain insight into the health of the California Current ecosystem and how that may change over time.
+My main job responsibilities involve leading research collection on pinniped population dynamics (survival and reproductive success data) in order to gain insight into the health of the California Current ecosystem and how that may change over time.
 Results from our data are applied directly to management decisions by USFWS within the Farallon National Wildlife Refuge.

 I grew up in Central Illinois surrounded by corn and bean fields and the only real wildlife that was abundant was the cattle that escaped from the pasture a few miles away from my house.
 Having a keen interest in all things outdoors I earned a B.S. from the University of Illinois.
 I quickly realized that my passion for biology lay beyond the boundaries of Illinois so I pursued a M.S. degree from Georgia Southern University.
 This is where I was able to get my foot in door that opened to the highly competitive world of marine mammals.
 After finishing my thesis on seasonal manatee behavior and distribution in Crystal River, FL I began working for the state of Florida as the lead marine mammal biologist for their Jacksonville field lab.